-7. Notification and Reporting
+4. Notification and Reporting

 - a.
-The permittee, either directly or through contractual arrangements with their biosolids management contractors, shall comply with the following notification requirements: - (1) Notification of noncompliance: The permittee shall notify EPA and the Central Coast Regional Water Quality Control Board "RWQCB" of any noncompliance within 24 hours, if the noncompliance may seriously endanger health or the environment.
-For other instances of noncompliance, the permittee shall notify EPA and Central Coast RWQCB, in writing, within five working days of becoming aware of the circumstances.
-The permittee shall require their biosolids management contractors to notify EPA and Central Coast RWQCB of any noncompliance within these same timeframes. - (2) Interstate notification: If biosolids are shipped to another State, Tribal Lands, or Territory, then the permittee shall send a 60-day prior notice of the shipment to permitting authorities in the receiving State, Tribal Lands, or Territory, and EPA Regional Office. - (3) Land Application: Prior to using any biosolids from this facility (other than composted biosolids) at a new or previously unreported site, the permittee shall notify EPA and.
-The notification shall include: a description and topographic map of the proposed site(s), names and addresses of the applier and site owner, and a list of any state or local permits which must be obtained.
-The plan shall include a description of the crops or vegetation to be grown, proposed loading rates, and determination of agronomic rates.
+The permittee, either directly or through contractual arrangements with their biosolids management contractors, shall comply with the following notification requirements: - (1) Notification of noncompliance: The permittee shall notify EPA and White Mountain Apache Tribe Environmental Planning Office of any noncompliance within 24 hours, if the noncompliance may seriously endanger health or the environment.
+For other instances of noncompliance, the permittee shall notify EPA and White Mountain Apache Tribe Environmental Planning Office, in writing, within five working days of becoming aware of the circumstances.
+The permittee shall require their biosolids management contractors to notify EPA and White Mountain Apache Tribe Environmental Planning Office of any noncompliance within these same timeframes. - (2) Interstate notification: If biosolids are shipped to another State, Tribal Lands, or Territory, then the permittee shall send a 60-day prior notice of the shipment to permitting authorities in the receiving State, Tribal Lands, or Territory, and EPA Regional Office. - b.
+The permittee shall submit an annual biosolids report to the EPA Region 9 Biosolids Coordinator and White Mountain Apache Tribe Environmental Planning Office by February 19 of each year for the period covering the previous calendar year.
+This report shall include: - (1) The amount of biosolids generated that year and the amount of biosolids accumulated from previous years, in dry metric tons.